 If you’re very sensitive to caffeine, remember that even decaf versions of tea and coffee still contain small amounts.

-Like coffee and tea, a serving of chocolate contains some caffeine – about 1/4 the amount in a cup of coffee.
+Like coffee and tea, a serving of chocolate contains some caffeine – about one-quarter the amount in a cup of coffee.

 Choose white chocolate treats, which usually don’t have caffeine, over milk chocolate if you have a craving.
 You may be able to satisfy that craving with a smaller amount of dark chocolate since it contains more cocoa.